 Save the Date!
-32nd Annual Auction & Dinner
+33rd Annual Dinner & Auction

-2nd Annual U.S. Bank Mud Splash a Huge Success!
+3rd Annual U.S. Bank Mud Splash was a Huge Success!

-GCSF in collaboration with U.S. Bank held it's 2nd annual U.S. Bank Mud Splash! - Run for Funds at Germantown High School on Saturday, June 18, 2016.
-This year we raised nearly $9,000 and all monies will go directly to our Teacher Grant program.
-To see some of the fun we had last year visit our U.S. Bank Mud Splash page.
+GCSF in collaboration with U.S. Bank held its 3rd annual U.S. Bank Mud Splash! - Run for Funds at Germantown High School on Saturday, June 17, 2017.
+For the last 2 years we've raised nearly $9,000 each year and all monies go directly to our Teacher Grant program.
+Pictures will be posted to our website soon but to see some of the fun we had last year visit our U.S. Bank Mud Splash page.

 semester at a college, university or technical school, you